grafana/tutorials/content/tutorials/shared/create-plugin.md

 [grafana-toolkit](https://github.com/grafana/grafana/tree/master/packages/grafana-toolkit) is a CLI application that simplifies Grafana plugin development, so that you can focus on code.
 The toolkit takes care of building and testing for you.

 1\.
-In the plugin directory, create a panel plugin from template using the `plugin:create` command:
+In the plugin directory, create a plugin from template using the `plugin:create` command:

 ```
 npx @grafana/toolkit plugin:create my-plugin